I have owned cats for over 60 years. Between them and their vets, I have learned a great deal about how they tick.

 - Offer your open empty hand for the cat to smell if you want them to get to know you, and keep your hand away from them if you don't want them to get to know you.

-- Raising your hand as if to strike something will cause the cat to run from you or get aggressive because they believe you are angry.
+- Raising your hand as if to strike something will cause the cat to run from you or get aggressive because they believe you are a danger to them.

 - Having equipment in your hands like walkers, canes, and purses could frighten the cat because they are often hit with these things by people who don't want them near.

-- Moving as if to kick a cat will cause them to run to avoid being kicked.
+- Moving as if to kick a cat will cause them to run to avoid being kicked, or it could result in a cat fighting back if they are not yours.

 How to Avoid Scratches and Bites

-- Expect to get hurt if you push them.
+- Recoil as if they expect to get hurt if you touch them or reach for them.

 - Stay calm and offer them a treat or food they like.